yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Falcon-Mode.rst

 =======

-Falcon mode makes use of a cut down variant of the tispl binary called ``tifalcon.bin`` with the Cortex-A SPL and it's corresponding DTB removed.
-This file is deployed to the boot directory inside rootfs so it can be picked by the R5 SPL at boot time.
+Falcon mode makes use of a cut down variant of the tispl binary called :file:`tifalcon.bin` with the Cortex-A SPL and its corresponding device-tree removed.
+This file is deployed to the boot directory inside the root filesystem so it can be picked by the R5 SPL at boot time.

 R5 SPL:
 =======

-The R5 SPL is used for loading the kernel ``fitImage`` and ``tifalcon.bin`` file, though the ``fitImage`` for falcon boot is signed by using an x509 certificate with TIFS keys instead of making use of signature nodes and keys present in the DT.
+The R5 SPL loads the kernel :file:`fitImage` and :file:`tifalcon.bin` file.
+An x509 certificate with TIFS keys verifies the :file:`fitImage` for falcon boot instead of making use of signature nodes and keys present in the DT.
 This allows for faster authentication since TIFS uses the security accelerator for authentication, which is much faster than doing the same on R5 core.

-This support depends on the U-Boot's ``k3_r5_falcon.config`` fragment, which is built alongside the standard R5 defconfig when ``ti-falcon`` is enabled.
+This support is present alongside the standard R5 ``defconfig`` when ``ti-falcon`` is enabled due to U-Boot's :file:`k3_r5_falcon.config` fragment.
 This updates the R5 memory map at U-Boot SPL stage to the following:

 .. code-block::